gkeele/CCexplore/README.md

 CCexplore
 =========

-This a simple package with a specific purpose of selecting an optimal set of a specified number of CC mice from some specified subset of the available 73, based on a number of criterion.
-For example, selection the best 5 lines from 11 that are readily available based while maximizing genetic diversity and cumulative wild-derived allele frequencies.
+This a simple package with a specific purpose of selecting an optimal set of a specified number of CC lines from some specified subset of the "available" 73, based on a number of criterion.
+For example, selection the best 5 lines from 11 that are "readily available" based while maximizing genetic diversity and cumulative wild-derived allele frequencies.

 ## Example code